treatwell/twuitests/README.md

 # Usage

 ### Purpose
-Lightweight UITests framework based on XCTest to help you write and maintain UITests easily and fast with well organised code structure.
+Lightweight UITests framework based on XCTest to help you write and maintain UITests quickliy and easily with well organised code structure.

 ### Use Carthage as a dependancy manager